 Evening and weekend work required.

-Minimum of 5 to 8 years of demonstrated progressive student affairs experience, preferably in the development of student leadership programs and student programs and/or activities
+Minimum of 5 to 8 years of full-time demonstrated progressive student affairs experience, preferably in the management of student organizations, student programs and/or activities

 Understanding and supportive of the Jesuit Catholic mission of Boston College